Skip to main content

 Setting the Wedding Date - Astrological Considerations

 Wedding date selection in Mongolia involves consulting Buddhist lamas, shamans, or traditional lunar calendars to identify auspicious days, typically requiring 2-4 weeks of divination.
-According to local wedding planners, 78% of rural couples still consult religious advisors for date selection.
+Many rural couples continue to consult religious advisors for date selection, maintaining this centuries-old practice.

 Methods for choosing dates: